 Interior Architecture (MSIA) Curriculum

 The Master of Science in Interior Architecture (MSIA) is an online 30 credit post- professional degree for students with a first professional degree in interior design or architecture.
-Students develop a specialization in interior design that can be applied in practice or serve as a foundation for a career in higher education or enrollment in a doctoral program that allows students to explore a specific building type, user group or design issue in depth and to develop a specialization.
+Students develop a specialization in interior design that can be applied in practice or serve as a foundation for a career in higher education.
+The program is a recommended platform for students interested in pursuing doctoral studies where they can explore a specific building type, a particular user group, or address a critical design issue.

 - The MSIA program is a 30 credit degree completed online.